 6. Total 40 After the successful completion of the subject student will be able to design and launch websites.
 5 Outcome of the subject Introduction to ASP technology.
 How to create dynamic web pages.
 Under standing ASP objects model, processing data using session variables.
 What is the purpose of global as a file.
 Data base connectivity through ADO's.
 10 4 Section IV What is DHTML?
 Style sheets, their advantages and interaction with scripting language.
-Java script objects and events, cookies, Difference Between HTML And DHTML, ECOM And Portal
+Java script objects and events, cookies, Difference Between HTML And DHTML, ECOM And Portal What is DITMI?
+Style sheets their adventages and interaction with

 SI.
-No. Name of Books / Authors Year of Publication
+Name of Books / Authors Year of

+No. Publication

 1. Internetworking With TCP/IP Vol-I Third Edition (Phi) By Douglas E.

 Comer

 2 Mastering HTML 4.0 BPB: D.S.
 Ray

 3 Java Script: R. Allenwyke

 4 Asp In 21 Days

 5 .
 Internet For Every One: Leon And Leon